-Premenstrual dysphoric disorder (PMDD) is a severe form of premenstrual syndrome (PMS) and is often misunderstood.
-Like PMS, PMDD follows a predictable, cyclical pattern.
+PMDD is short for ‘premenstrual dysphoric disorder’ and is a severe form of premenstrual syndrome (otherwise known as PMS).
+It is an often misunderstood condition however much like PMS, PMDD follows a predictable, cyclical pattern in tune with your hormones.
 Symptoms begin in the second half of the menstrual cycle (after ovulation) and end shortly after menstruation begins.

 - Feelings of sadness or despair, or even thoughts of suicide